pjb3/sharp/TUTORIAL.md

 If you hit the root URL in your browser or with curl now, you will see the same result.
 It is a good practice to build up a hierarchy of view objects and use inheritance to share functionality between related views.

-The functionality for the view layer in Sharp is provided by [Curtain][curtain].
-If you are looking for more information on what you can do with views, take a look at the documentation for [Curtain][curtain].
+Each Sharp view is an instance of `Curtain::View`, so you read the documentation on [Curtain][curtain] to find out more about what you can do with views.

 # Console